Wixel/TitaniumPHP-Console/README.markdown

 TitaniumPHP is a flexible PHP console environment intended to run within your project context - similar to Django's built in shell utility.

-#  A few things you can do with TitaniumPHP
+#  Things you can do with TitaniumPHP

-- Testing code
+- Test code
-- Running cron jobs
+- Run cron jobs
-- Creating custom functions
+- Create custom functions
-- Managing your code
+- Manage your code
-- Testing environments
+- Test environments
-- Accessible command line scripting
+- Create command line apps with ease
-- Testing databases
+- Test databases
-- Debugging performance issues
+- Debug performance issues
 - Reflection
 - etc.

 # Getting started

+1. Download Titanium
+2. Unzip it and copy the directory into your PHP project directory root.

+Then open your terminal and do the following:

 <pre>
 > cd [titanium_directory]